EsukaStudio/SOLAMI-VRClient/README.md

 ```

 ## Acknowledgement
-Our SOLAMI-UnityClient is the VR client implementation for the SOLAMI framework.
+Our SOLAMI-VRClient is the VR client implementation for the SOLAMI framework.
 The core SOLAMI implementation is based on [AnyGPT](https://github.com/OpenMOSS/AnyGPT), [HumanTOMATO](https://github.com/IDEA-Research/HumanTOMATO), and [MotionGPT](https://github.com/OpenMotionLab/MotionGPT).